norlab/LIS-546-SPR2021/_assignments/07_assignment_metadata.md

 - Any rules for content
 - An example

-Here is an example entry from a previous class: https://github.com/RochelleLundy/INFX-551-Spring2017/tree/master/r3Recycling/protocolReport/metadata
+Here is an [example entry](https://github.com/RochelleLundy/INFX-551-Spring2017/tree/master/r3Recycling/protocolReport/metadata) from a previous class.

 You should also choose an encoding scheme for your examples (JSON or XML.
 Note: I don't expect you to actually produce these records.)